Working with CCAP

 Artifacts must be insured while on the premises.
 CCAP has never experienced a fire or theft loss, and its facility is equipped with modern fire suppression and security systems.
 Nevertheless, all artifacts left on CCAP's premises must be insured against common hazards.
 This is in everyone's best interests.
 On occasion, it may be possible to arrange for coverage under your own fine arts policy (in which case CCAP must be named as co-insured or issued a waiver of subrogation).
 However, in most circumstances, coverage under CCAP's own policy will be a better option; there is a small fee for this service.

 Various payment options are available.
-Payment for all of CCAP's services can be made with cash, check, MasterCard or Visa.
-Government charge cards are welcome.
+Payment for all of CCAP's services can be made with cash or check.

 © Cleveland Conservation of Art on Paper, Inc. All rights reserved.
 Site design by Mark R. Knight